JuliaPraxis/Naming/NamingThings.md

 - do not use "Julia" in names

+# Examples

+- Using titlecase (no word separators)
-  - :thumbsup: CategoryTheory
+  - Space, SpaceTime

+- Using lowercase (word separators)
-  - :thumbsdown:  CategoryTheoryForJulia
+  - build_robot

 - Prefer clarity to brevity
-  - :thumbsup: VectorArithmetic
+  - :thumbsup: VectorArithmetic, alices_resturant
-  - :thumbsdown:  VecArith
+  - :thumbsdown: VecArith, resturant

 - Prefer specificity to generality
-  - :thumbsup: VectorArithmetic
+  - :thumbsup: VectorArithmetic, heat_it
-  - :thumbsdown:  VectorProcessing
+  - :thumbsdown:  VectorProcessing, heat_building

 - Prefer communication to jargon
   - :thumbsup: ColorVision
   - :thumbsdown:  TristimulusEncoding

+- Use acronyms only when there is no chance of confusion
+  - :thumbsup: ParseHTML, two_line_element
+  - :thumbsdown:  ParseHypertextMarkupLanguage, tle

 - Prefer plural to singular when packaging a type
-  - :thumbsup: ProjectiveReals
+  - :thumbsup: Robots
-  - :thumbsdown:  ProjectiveReal
+  - :thumbsdown:  Robot

-- Use acronyms only when there is no chance of confusion
+- Prefer singular to plural when defining a type
-  - :thumbsup: ParseHTML, GraphModellingLanguage
+  - :thumbsup: Robot
-  - :thumbsdown:  GML, ParseHypertextMarkupLanguage
+  - :thumbsdown:  Robots

-- Prefer initial acronyms in titlecase:
+- Prefer initial acronyms in uppercase then camelcase:
-  - :thumbsup: HtmlParser, HtmlLinkChecking
+  - :thumbsup: CSSscript, HTMLlinkChecking
-  - :thumbsdown:  HTMLParser, HTMLparser
+  - :thumbsdown:  CSSScript, HTMLLinkChecking

 ------

 Please see [the manual](http://docs.julialang.org/en/latest/manual/packages/#guidelines-for-naming-a-package).

-# Naming Types

-- Use titlecase
-  - :thumbsup: Space, SpaceTime
-  - :thumbsdown:  space, spaceTime

-- Prefer clarity to brevity
-  - :thumbsup: QuantumWell
-  - :thumbsdown:  QuantWell

-- Prefer specificity to generality
-  - :thumbsup: TotalOrder
-  - :thumbsdown:  Order

-- Prefer communication to jargon
-  - :thumbsup: ColorSpace
-  - :thumbsdown:  ColorDescriptor

-- Prefer singular to plural
-  - :thumbsup: Robot
-  - :thumbsdown:  Robots

-- Prefer words to acronyms when acronym may confuse
-  - :thumbsup: GraphModel
-  - :thumbsdown:  GM

-- Prefer initial acronyms in titlecase:
-  - :thumbsup: CssScript
-  - :thumbsdown:  CSSScript